Oli White: Career

 White created his Oli White channel (originally named OliWhiteTV) in August 2012 and was able to reach 1 million subscribers three years later.
 In April 2021, he had over 2.7 million subscribers and over 469 million views.
 His videos consist of challenges, mostly food challenges, featuring his brother James, as well as various other YouTubers.

 In 2014, White starred in AwesomenessTV's web series Shipping Julia, playing the role of James, a veteran cruiser who develops a romantic relationship with Julia.
 In 2015, White hosted the CBBC 8-episode television series Cinemaniacs.
 Later that year, he hosted Disney XD UK's Mega Awesome Super Hacks, alongside Jimmy Hill and Mawaan Rizwan, and appeared as himself in the British documentary film Joe and Caspar Hit the Road.
+White a short-lived McDonald’s YouTube channel, targeted at young audience and operated between 2015 and 2016.

 In 2016, he starred as The Big Game Hunter in the first season of American murder-mystery web series Escape the Night, hosted by Joey Graceffa, and returned briefly in the second season's pilot episode.
 White has written two books, Generation Next, released in May 2016 and a sequel, Generation Next: The Takeover, released in 2017.

 White launched a CBD brand, Unique CBD, in August 2020.